 I happily do prenatal and/or preadoption consults (including induced lactation) to help you get off on the right foot, whether this is your first baby or not.
 Many times there are things in your health history that affect lactation and we can make sure there is a game plan to address these issues head on.

-After baby is born, families contact me in the first couple of days of baby’s life (before you leave the hospital or birth center) and we schedule the first home visit around day 4-6.
+After baby is born, families contact me in the first couple of days of baby’s life (before you leave the hospital or birth center) and we schedule the first initial visit around day 4-6.
 If things aren’t going well then we can meet sooner.
-In the meantime if you have any questions at all, feel free to text or call me.

 Why, there’s a blog post for that!
 What the heck is chestfeeding and how is it different than breastfeeding?